-Exit interviews are an opportunity to learn about an employee’s experience with your company and why they’re leaving.
-That knowledge can help you mitigate future employee departures and the associated costs.
+Exit interviews are a valuable opportunity to learn about an employee’s experience with your company and why they’re leaving.
+The insights you gain can help you minimize future employee departures and the associated costs.

-Be sure to take note what works for your employees, and offer an individualized approach wherever necessary.
+Be sure to take note of what works for your employees and offer an individualized approach wherever necessary.

-Finally, remember that investing in your employees isn’t a one-time task you cross off a checklist.
-It’s an ongoing process that involves regular check-ins to ensure morale remains high and your teams are feeling supported—especially as your business changes and grows.
+Finally, remember that investing in your employees isn’t a one-time task you cross off your checklist.
+It’s an ongoing process that involves regular check-ins to ensure morale remains high and your teams feel supported—especially as your business grows.

-Clients and staff are equally important to the success of your organization.
-By investing in your employees, you can be confident that they’re engaged and productive, contributing to great customer experiences, and improving your bottom line.
+Your clients and staff are equally important to the success of your organization.
+By investing in your employees, you can be confident that they’re engaged and productive, contributing to great customer service, and improving your bottom line.